syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## Opened event

-You can perform an operation after opening the DrawerView panel using the `Opened` event.
 This `Opened` event get triggered after the DrawerView panel is opened in SfNavigationDrawer.
+It can perform an operation after opening the DrawerView panel using the `Opened` event.

 {% tabs %}
 {% highlight xml %}